Criteria and restrictions to access reception conditions

 There is no limit to this right connected to the nationality of the asylum seekers in the Reception Act.
 Asylum seekers from safe countries of origin will have a reception place assigned to them.
 EU citizens applying for asylum and their family members are entitled to reception as well, although in practice they are not accommodated by Fedasil (see Differential Treatment of Specific Nationalities in Reception).
 This means that they need to secure housing with their own means.
 EU citizens applying for asylum can challenge the formal refusal decision of Fedasil (known as ‘non-designation of a code 207’) before the Labour Court.

 In theory, no material reception conditions, with the exception of medical care, are due to a person with sufficient financial resources.[2]
 Expenses that have been provided in the context of reception can also be recovered in such cases.[3]
-Nevertheless, no assessment of these financial resources or of the actual risk of destitution of the person concerned takes place at the moment of the intake.
-Also, in practice, the withdrawal of the material aid is only rarely applied, since Fedasil does not have the capacity to check the financial resources a person has.
-An exception applies to asylum seekers who have access to employment while being accommodated in reception centres, as they will have to contribute financially for their accommodation.
-A stable work contract can even lead to the withdrawal of the right to reception[4].
-The concept and means used for calculating financial resources, as well as the part to be contributed, are determined in a Royal Decree of 2011 (see section on Reduction or Withdrawal of Reception Conditions).
+Nevertheless, no assessment of these financial resources or the actual risk of destitution of the person concerned occurs at the moment of the intake.
+In practice, the withdrawal of material aid is only rarely applied since Fedasil does not have the capacity to check the financial resources a person has.

-The Aliens Act provides that “registration” and “lodging” are two different steps in the asylum procedure.[5]
-The Reception Act, however, now clearly provides that an asylum seeker has the right to shelter from the moment he or she makes the asylum application, and not only from the moment where the asylum application is registered,[6] in line with the recast Reception Conditions Directive.
+The Aliens Act provides that “registration” and “lodging” are two different steps in the asylum procedure.[4]
+The Reception Act, however, now clearly provides that an asylum seeker has the right to shelter from the moment they make the asylum application, and not only from the moment the asylum application is registered,[5] in line with the recast Reception Conditions Directive.

-In December 2018 an ‘arrival centre’ was established at the open reception centre ‘Klein Kasteeltje”/”Petit Château’ located in the city centre of Brussels, where all asylum applications have to be made and registered and where applicants access the reception system.
-This means that both the Immigration Office and Fedasil are present in the arrival centre: the Immigration Office to register the asylum applications, Fedasil to screen the newly arrived asylum seekers, to provide them with information on their right to reception conditions and to provide access to the reception system for those asylum seekers who want to.
-The arrival centre is also the place where asylum seekers who were already in the reception system but need to be reassigned to another centre – for example because they were excluded from the reception system temporarily because of a sanction – need to present themselves and where a new reception centre is designated.
+In December 2018, an ‘arrival centre’ was established at the open reception centre ‘Klein Kasteeltje’/’Petit Château’ located in the city centre of Brussels, where all asylum applications have to be made and registered and where applicants access the reception system.
+This means that both the Immigration Office and Fedasil are present at the arrival centre: the Immigration Office registers the asylum applications, and Fedasil screens the newly arrived asylum seekers to provide them with information on their right to reception conditions and access to the reception system for those in need.
+The arrival centre is also where asylum seekers who were already in the reception system but need to be reassigned to another centre – for example, because they were temporarily excluded from the reception system due to sanctions – need to present themselves and where a new reception centre is designated.

-Asylum seekers who choose to stay at a private address will only be entitled to medical care.
-Their right to have the assistance of a pro bono lawyer may be affected as well in case they live with someone who has sufficient means and can afford a lawyer.
-These applicants can nonetheless always opt for material aid again, as long as their asylum procedure is pending.
+Asylum seekers who stay at private addresses will only be entitled to medical care.
+Their right to have the assistance of a pro bono lawyer may also be affected if they live with someone who has sufficient means.
+These applicants can always opt for material aid again if their asylum procedure is pending.

 The arrival centre faced significant difficulties in 2018 and 2019, mainly due to a lack of capacity both in the centre and in the overall reception system (see Types of accommodation).
-As a consequence of the shortage of places, the government had set a limited amount of asylum applications per day which was ruled to be in contradiction with national and international law by the Council of State.[9]
-After this judgement all asylum seekers were thus accommodated on the day they made their application for international protection.
+As a consequence of the shortage of places, the government set a limit to the number of asylum applications that could be submitted per day, which was ruled to contradict national and international law by the Council of State.[9]
+After this judgement, all asylum seekers were thus accommodated on the day they applied for international protection.

-However, in January 2020, the government decided again to limit the right to reception of certain categories of asylum seekers.
-Through its Instructions on the ‘Modalities relating to the right to material assistance of applicants for international protection with an Annex 26quater or a protection status in another Member State’ of 3 January 2020 (applicable from 7 January 2020 onwards), Fedasil limited the material reception to medical assistance for two categories of applicants:[10]
+In January 2020, the government issued new instructions on the ‘Modalities relating to the right to material assistance of applicants for international protection with an Annex 26quater or a protection status in another Member State’.[10]
+This instruction limited the material reception to medical assistance for two categories of applicants:

-• applicants with a decision that designates another EU Member State as responsible for the asylum procedure on the basis of the Dublin III Regulation (Annex 26 quater), who have not been transferred to this competent Member State within the prescribed period, and who report back to the Immigration Office after the expiry of the transfer period in order to reopen their asylum procedure in Belgium. (see Right to reception: Dublin procedure)
+• Applicants with a decision that designates another EU Member State as responsible for the asylum procedure based on the Dublin III Regulation (Annex 26 quater), who have not been transferred to this competent Member State within the prescribed period, and who report back to the Immigration Office after the expiry of the transfer period in order to reopen their asylum procedure in Belgium. (see Right to reception: Dublin procedure)

 • applicants who have already been granted international protection (i.e. refugee or subsidiary protection status) in another EU Member State and who make a new application for international protection in Belgium. (see Right to reception: Applicants with a protection status in another EU Member State).